Partnership Firmregistration in India.

 What a partnership firm actually is

-The firm has no distinct legal personality.
-Property is held by partners jointly; contracts are between the partners and third parties.
-Where a court decree is against the firm, it can be executed against any partner's personal assets.
+A partnership firm has no separate legal existence of its own.
+Property is held by the partners jointly.
+Contracts are between the partners and the other side.
+A court ruling against the firm can be enforced against any partner's personal assets.

-The partnership deed is the contract between the partners.
-It governs every aspect of the partnership not already settled by the Partnership Act, and overrides the Act's default provisions where the partners have agreed otherwise.
-The deed is signed by all partners, stamped per State stamp duty rules, and filed with the Registrar of Firms as part of the registration application.
+The Partnership Deed is the contract between the partners.
+It sets out everything the law leaves to you, and overrides the law's defaults where you have agreed something different.
+It is signed by every partner, printed on stamp paper at your state's rate, and filed with the Registrar of Firms as part of the registration.

 - i.